 It’s very common for people to wish for a new tool.
 Sometimes people will push some application for no apparent business reason except for “it’s good, and we need it”.
 Any significant integration with a third-party solution is a challenging endeavor, and it should solve problems and answer business needs.

+There are certain Salesforce data integration best practices that you need to follow in order to ensure the security and integrity of your business.
 Before even starting the selection process and research, you should outline the core flaws and pain points in your business model.
 And only after that should you start looking for a product that can handle it.

 Get your team involved